If you're in trouble and cannot find an answer to a question which goes beyond Stack Overflow...

 Here are the articles which touch different security aspects of software, from “what cipher suites are not to be used with TLS”, to certain more or less novel things under ‘Security Research’ subcategory.

-All Not so Profound Truths about Security, page 4:
+All Rants on Security, page 4:

 Random Number Generation